Hillside Primary School

 • If your child is moving from Hillside Primary to another school:

-o The SENCO will liaise with the SENCO of the secondary setting to discuss how a smooth transition can be managed and the provision and support that needs to be in place for your child.
+• The SENCO and /or Year 6 teacheryhr will liaise with the SENCO of the secondary setting to discuss how a smooth transition can be managed and the provision and support that needs to be in place for your child.

 How are the setting's resources allocated and matched to children's/young people's special educational needs?